This site summarizes the updated features of the editor and displays the images from the repository's docs folder.

 - Auto-indentation which distinguishes "curly-bracket-indentation".

-- Block-wise or line-wise increase or decrease of the indentation.
+- Block-wise increase or decrease of the indentation.

-- A 'notes' editor next to the main editor with shortcuts to exchange text.
+- A dockable 'notes' editor next to the main editor with shortcuts to exchange text.

 - A basic syntax highlighting (for Java, C#, Python, R, HTML, XML, CSS, JavaScript, PHP).